danielatrivella/np3_ligand/np3_LigPCDS/README.md

 *Output:*

-For the Atom-based and SP-based structure labeling approaches, it outputs to the screen the inconsistencies found for each ligand code present in the list of use cases.
+For the AtomSymbol-based and SP-based structure labeling approaches, it outputs to the screen the inconsistencies found for each ligand code present in the list of use cases.

 ---------------------------------------------------------------